Levy Shtark Zilberstein Consulting Engineering Ltd.

 About Levy Shtark Zilberstein Consulting Engineering Ltd.

-In addition to the planning services the firm provides consulting services regarding traffic and transportation in various fields, such as “Smart transportation” (implementation and development of technologies to optimize transportation systems), road safety, safety reviews, planning guidelines, conducting studies, and professional consulting to local municipalities.
+In addition to the planning services the firm provides consulting services regarding traffic and transportation.
+Smart transportation and implementation of technologies pertaining to transportation, road safety and safety reviews, planning guidelines, conducting studies, and professional consulting to local municipalities.

 Consistent Growth Over the Years

-The firm was established in 1991 by Avraham Levy, and in 1992 Yossi Shtark, who manages the traffic department, joined as partner.
-Since its inception, the firm has been distinguished by its integrated traffic and physical planning of roads and highways.
-This unique blend, along with the firm’s flagship principles - excellence and uncompromising professionalism, has earned the firm a great reputation, and within two years of its establishment, the workforce grew to about 15 employees.
-The firm continued to excel among civil engineering firms in Israel while managing various projects nationwide and while providing professional services and maintaining the client’s best interests.
-As the scope of activity grew, the team grew to 30 employees within three years and Arie Tsuk joined as a third partner.
-The three partners positioned the firm among the most professional firms, each with a strong reputation in their respective fields.
+Over the following two years, the firm continued to excel among civil engineering firms in Israel while managing various projects nationwide, both large and small scaled, while providing professional services and maintaining the client’s best interests as a leading value.
+As the scope of activity grew, the team grew to 30 employees within three years as Engineer Arie Tsuk joined as a third partner.
+The three partners positioned the firm as one of the most professional firms, each with a strong reputation in their respective fields.
+In 2011 Yuval Levi joined the firm as Deputy CEO, in order to fortify management, and in 2017 Engineer Ran Zilberstein, a transportation planning expert.

 Planning Mega Projects